ZukaBri3k/discovery-highcharts/readme.md

 ## Overview

-This plugin allows seamless integration between **Discovery**, a powerfull tool distribute by [SenX](https://senx.io), and **Highcharts**, a popular JavaScript charting library.
-With this plugin, users can visualize data with Discovery dashboard directly in Highcharts, enabling rich and interactive data visualization capabilities.
+This plugin allows seamless integration between **Discovery**, a powerful tool distributed by [SenX](https://senx.io), and **Highcharts**, a popular JavaScript charting library.
+With this plugin, users can visualize data from Discovery dashboards directly in Highcharts, enabling rich and interactive data visualization capabilities.

-⚠️ **Warning:** If you want to use this plugin for commercial use, you need to buy a license [here](https://shop.highcharts.com/)
+⚠️ **Warning:**  If you want to use this plugin for commercial purposes, you need to purchase a license [here](https://shop.highcharts.com/)

 ## Table of Contents